-Conceived by Theaster Gates and on view through January 2019 at the Fondazione Prada in Milan, “The Black Image Corporation” is an exhibition of photographs from holdings of Chicago’s Johnson Publishing Company – an archive of more than 4 million images that appeared in such publications as Ebony and Jet, and shaped “the aesthetic and cultural languages of contemporary African American identity.”
+Conceived by Theaster Gates and debuted at the Fondazione Prada in Milan last year, “The Black Image Corporation” is an exhibition of photographs from holdings of Chicago’s Johnson Publishing Company, on show at Berlin’s Gropius Bau until July 28, 2019.
+It’s an archive of more than 4 million images that appeared in such publications as Ebony and Jet, and shaped “the aesthetic and cultural languages of contemporary African American identity.”
 Gates, a Chicago-based artist known for ambitious social practice projects influenced by his background in urban planning and city design, approached the project as a celebration and activation of the black image – in Milan, through photographs of women photographed by Moneta Sleet Jr. and Isaac Sutton – and of black entrepreneurship and legacy-making.
 Represented here through a selection of portraits of black female beauty and power, and exhibited such that viewers can actually touch the materials using white gloves, the Johnson Publishing archive offers, according to Gates’ curatorial statement, “small forays into the lives of everyday people” rarely seen outside the communities the images represent.

 “Life exists” in the Johnson archive, Gates told me, just as it exists and should be honored in other places of black creativity.
 This is one current that runs through the cover dossier in the forthcoming 032c Issue 35, in which we imagine the creation of a house museum for the American writer James Baldwin (1924-1987) at his former home in Saint-Paul-de-Vence, France.
 A continuation of the following interview appears in our print edition alongside original and recovered material from Baldwin himself and from those concerned with the preservation of his memory, and with the importance of the black material archive in global cultural history.